• Skip to primary navigation

 Seafood linguine with lobster has to be my favourite pasta dish - not least because it tastes so delicious.
 Pair sweet chunks of lobster with juicy butter-fried shrimp, cover it with a creamy garlic sauce and serve on a bed of perfectly cooked linguine and you have a meal that wouldn't be out of place in the finest Italian restaurant.

-But it doesn’t just taste good, it’s so quick and easy to make, you can have it on the table in under 30 minutes.
-The shrimp only take a few minutes to cook, and because the lobster is pre-cooked, all you have to do is remove it from the shell and chop it into chunks.
+But it doesn't just taste good, it's so quick and easy to make, that you can have it on the table in under 30 minutes.
+The shrimp only takes a few minutes to cook, and because the lobster is pre-cooked, all you need to do is remove it from the shell and chop it into chunks.

 I first ate seafood linguine at a restaurant on the South Coast of Durban overlooking the Indian Ocean.
 To be honest, it wasn't my first choice from the menu.
 I was hoping to try the freshly-caught Sea Bream, which was the speciality of the day.
 Unfortunately so did everyone else, and the Sea Bream was sold out!